Yet another product category which Nintendo entered during this period (and soon would leave again) was that of office machines.

 Interestingly, the polystyrene pieces have large NG (for 'Nintendo Game') logos stamped on them.
 Nintendo clearly was still a bit all over the place with its corporate identity.

-The box contains all you need to get started: Copilas machine, special paper, ink tank, dust cover and manual.
+The box contains all you need to get started: Copilas machine, special paper, development liquid tank, dust cover and manual.
+A sachet with formula to make developing liquid is missing in the picture below, but this would be included in the standard set as well.

 |Nintendo Copilas (1971)|